 Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-cengineering controls can be highly effective in protecting workers and will typically be independent of worker into provide this high level of protection.
-The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker that strategically "adds" and "removes" air in the work environment.
-Ventilation can remove or dilute an air contained designed properly.
-The design of a ventilation system must match the particular process and chemical or contained to use multiple types of controls to prevent employee overexposure. eractions to r and ventilation aminant if -- --
+Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.

+The basic types of engineering controls are:

+Process controls which involve changing the way a job activity or process is done to reduce the risk.

+Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
+Ventilation can remove or dilute an air contaminant if designed properly.
+The design of a ventilation system must match the particular process and chemical or contaminant in use.